felipesere/oak/README.md

 # oak
 A fun Pokédex that combines timeless brands Pokémon and StarWars with a classical Shakespearean twist.
-Its a server with a simple API that you let's you grab information about Pokémon.
+It's a server with a simple API that let's you grab information about Pokémon.
 And if you are in a particularly fun mood, you can try the _translated_ endpoint which will either use yoda or shakespearean English for the description.